cnorling/Lessons/jea/readme.md

 With that said, what other commands may allow you to get around JEA?

 ### I'm never going to use this in my environment.
 You might not, but i'm hoping this lesson will at least give you more background on how powershell remoting works.
-If it ever comes up in a discussion, or someone else suggests it, you can chime in.
+If it ever comes up in a discussion, or someone else suggests JEA, you can chime in.
 Just because you don't use it now doesn't mean you won't encounter it in the future!